MicrosoftDocs/biztalk-docs/his/core/snalink-configuration-and-management2.md

 manager: "anneta"
 ---
 # SNALink Configuration and Management
-The configuration information for a [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] system is stored in two forms:
+The configuration information for a Host Integration Server system is stored in two forms:

 -   A centralized configuration file containing details of logical units (LUs), physical units (PUs), and connections.

 -   Entries in the Microsoft Windows registry containing configuration information for the SNALinks supported on that computer.
-This information contains parameters required by [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)], and any other parameters that independent hardware vendor (IHV) code may require.
+This information contains parameters required by Host Integration Server, and any other parameters that independent hardware vendor (IHV) code may require.

  A Host Integration Server SNALink is defined when a Host Integration Server system is installed.
 A SNALink can support only one physical connection from the server.
 If a single adapter is capable of supporting multiple physical connections, Host Integration Server requires multiple SNALinks to be configured.